|

-Q. What's included with the pattern?
+Q. What's included with the Trimsies diaper pattern?

 A. The Trimsies pattern is a 18 page PDF document that includes detailed instructions, pictures, and pattern pieces.
 There are helpful tips and tricks sprinkled throughout the instructions as well.
 The instructions will guide you through making side-snapping fitted and all-in-one diapers.
 The pattern sizes include small, medium, and large.
 Soaker and doubler patterns are also included for each size including both a regular cut and an extra trim cut.